-There are no NSR located between the WTG of the Loxton WEF 3 and Taaibos North WEF, with NSR04 located between the WTG of the Loxton WEF 2 and Loxton WEF 3.
-The effect of noise from the Taaibos North WEF on NSR03 is insignificant.
-Only these receptors may be subject to cumulative noises (if the WTG from these WEFs are operating simultaneously).
+Only NSR05 is located between the WTG of the Loxton WEF 1 and Loxton WEF 2, and only this receptor may be subject to cumulative noises (if the WTG from these two WEFs are operating simultaneously).
 Noises from other WEFs within 35 km will have an insignificant influence on the noise levels at the NSR (see also Appendix F, Table 8).